opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

    ![Image not Available](Fig8.png)

-7. Follow the steps as displayed on the screen.
+**Step 7:**	Follow the steps as displayed on the screen.

     Enter the TOTP received from the TOTP-generating app with 6-digit code to link the app.
 Click **Done**.

    ![Image not Available](Fig9.png)

-8. Scan the QR code with a TOTP-generating app like Google Authenticator or Authy.
+**Step 8:**	Scan the QR code with a TOTP-generating app like Google Authenticator or Authy.

    ![Image not Available](Fig10.png)